Housing & Residential Life at Eastern

 A: Yes.
 New students are required to live on campus their first year.

-Q: Can I stay in my room during Winter and Spring school breaks?
+Q: Can I stay in my room during Winter break?

-A: Yes, however, during Winter break there is a flat rate fee of $250.00 no matter how long you stay.
-Dining points are not included and limited dining facilities are open during breaks.
-Morrison Hall is the winter break housing facility.
-All students staying over winter break will relocate to Morrison hall.
+A: Students may stay on campus during winter break.
+There is a flat fee of $250 no matter how long you stay.
+Dining points are not included and limited dining services are available.
+All students will need to relocate to the housing facility designated for Winter break.

 Q: Does completing a housing application serve as confirmation of my enrollment to Eastern Washington University?